AndreasChristensen89/cleaner-copenhagen/README.md

 * Markdown language for readme file

 ### Accesibility
-All non-text elements is marked with labels, and the contrast between background and foreground colors were implemented in color scheme.
+All non-text elements are marked with labels, and the contrast between background and foreground colors were implemented in color scheme.